AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Added a section about journey retry management.
 [Read more](../building-journeys/read-audience.md#read-audience-retry)
 * The FAQ about Capping/throttling rule for custom actions has been updated to mention the default capping rule.
 [Read more](../configuration/external-systems.md#faq)
 * The Control access section has been updated with permissions related to the AI Assistant Content Generator.
 [Read more](../administration/high-low-permissions.md#ai-permission)
-* A video about the AI Assistant Content Generator fir email generation has been added.
+* A video about the AI Assistant Content Generator for email generation has been added.
 [Read more](../content-management/generative-email.md#video)

 ## August 2024 {#aug-2024}